wp-plugins/shipway-shipment-tracking-and-notify/readme.txt

 == After Installation ==

-1. Click on menu link Shipway (/wp-admin/admin.php?page=my-setting-admin).
+1. Click on menu link Shipway or use (/wp-admin/admin.php?page=my-setting-admin).
 2. If you don't have shipway account,register on http://shipway.in/admin/index.php/auth/register, link (Register Here) is given in admin panel.
 3. After registration,Shipway loginid and licence key will be sent to your registered email.
 4. Enter Shipway loginid and licence key in the form and click on save changes button.
 5. Click on  WooCommerce orders link.
 6. Click on any order this will open Edit Order page , Now you will see Order Tracking panel on right side of page.
 7. Enter Airway Bill number/AWB Number, Select a courier from drop down and press Save order button.